mhnrhmni/mhnrhmni/README.md

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Grinning%20Cat.png" alt="Grinning Cat" width="25" height="25" /> About Me
 **` Newbie Developer (Developer/Designer/Creator)`**

 I am Mahan Rahmani, a programmer and interested in the field of technology and information technology.
-I am currently working on Python projects and mobile programming and am interested in learning different topics in this field.
-I am also active in the field of 3D models and space construction.
+I am currently working on Python projects and mobile programming and am interested in learning different topics in this field.I am also very interested in the network and I am learning I am also active in the field of 3D models and space construction.
 Sometimes I design logos and posters and do graphic work.
 I also welcome participation and cooperation with other programmers and developers. 🚀💻

 ###